allisonmorgan/epistemic_inequality/README.md

 ##### `cache`

 Contains [pickles](https://docs.python.org/2/library/pickle.html) of epidemic size and length.
 The script `summary.py` will return how many simulations were run for each transmission probability, and each particular starting node.
+Each cache of the SI model contains 1000 trials for each node, transmission probability pair.
+Each cache of the SI model allowing for random jumps contains 500 trials for each node, transmission probability pair.

-The files `updatebusinessresults.py`, `updatecompsciresults.py`, and `updatehistoryresults.py`, will add more runs of each epidemic simulation to the files in `cache`.
+The files `updatebusinessresults.py`, `updatecompsciresults.py`, and `updatehistoryresults.py` will add more runs of each epidemic simulation to the files in `cache`.

 ##### `data`